1500cloud/taitimestamp/README.md

 makes sense if you think of at least one of the TaiTimestamps as a duration, as adding together two absolute times doesn't really make sense.

+### `subtract(TaiTimestamp, TaiTimestamp): TaiTimestamp`

+This subtracts the second TaiTimestamp from the first and returns the result.
+This only really makes sense if you think of at least one of the TaiTimestamps as a duration, as subtracting two absolute times doesn't really make sense.

 ## Changelog

 Semantic versioning is in use here.
 Please see the GitHub releases page for